By: Ava Tews

 Do you ever get home after work and think, ugh, what a day.
 Then after giving it some thought, you can’t actually pinpoint any one thing that made it such a “bad” day?
 I’ve been there.
 More times than I care to admit.

 To be honest, I found myself in that rut for a while.
 And I was tired of it.
 You know those people who are always happy and positive no matter what day it is?
 Who doesn’t love to be around those people?
-Not only does it feel bad to constantly dwell on the negative, it doesn’t feel good for the people around you either.
+Not only does it feel bad to constantly dwell on the negative, but it also doesn’t feel good for the people around you either.

-I changed my mindset by incorporating a gratitude journal into my daily routine, and I wish I did it years ago.
+I changed my mind set by incorporating a gratitude journal into my daily routine, and I wish I did it years ago.

 How do you start a gratitude journal?